Federal Partnership Program

 Most states have reciprocity with other states' long-term-care partnership programs including Maryland.
 This means if you move from or to Maryland your partnership asset protection follows you as well.

+Individuals also have a state tax credit.
 A one-time credit is allowed per individual against the state income tax in an amount equal to 100% of the eligible federally qualified LTC insurance premiums covering the individual, spouse, parent, step-parent, child, or step-child, not to exceed $500.
+Federal tax incentives are also available.